lfellipelf/CACplus/README.md

 # Caves and Cliffs Expansion Pack
-This datapack was created with the intention to replicate a unreleased feature of Minecraft Caves & Cliffs, the cave biome generation.
+This datapack was created with the intention to replicate an unreleased feature of Minecraft Caves & Cliffs, the cave biome generation.
 This datapack adds the two main biomes from the update (Besides Deep Dark).
 The Lush Caves biome and the Dripstone Caves biome.

 # Installation
 Download the datapack here: [C&C EXPANSION PACK 1.3.0 (EXTRACT).zip](https://github.com/lfellipelf/CACplus/files/6511916/C.C.EXPANSION.PACK.1.3.0.EXTRACT.zip)